 Workflow visualization is a versatile methodology that refers to visual evidence to give a top-level view of the sequence of the process and helps in upgrading project management.
 It gives you a concise blueprint of the project goals at once, thereby automating each development step of the project in the flow.
 To create a workflow diagram for your process, you can make use of the tools available.

 Visualization tools possess functional graphics that the employees can easily use with their featuring workflow elements.
 Employees while building their business process automation steps can use its drag-and-drop workflow elements at ease.
-Hence, workflow visualization tools are visually oriented management systems that make our visual planning simpler enough and gives a thorough report of an overall work process.
+Hence, workflow visualization tools are visually oriented workflow management systems that simplify our visual planning and give a thorough report of an overall work process.
 Then it becomes easier for the users to figure out the challenges, and as a result, can change them prior to execution.

 A workflow builder is a workflow visualization tool that minimizes steps and builds an efficient strategy for dealing with work through automation.
 It possesses a visual interface that works with a user-friendly approach without any technological barriers.
 Let us look through it in brief.